 Musculoskeletal Care, November 21, 2012 of 40 multiple choice questions was posted online with the objective to poll a large sample of adults with fibromyalgia about the impact on their significant other, friends and children.
 Questions included were regarding their symptoms, their demographics, any comorbid mood conditions, the relationship impact (with Relationship Assessment Scale).
 There were 6126 respondents to the survey who had been diagnosed with fibromyalgia.

 We know that chronic pain is not just something that we deal with.
 We know that it impacts our caretakers.
 We know it impacts those around us.
 Chronic illnesses are not isolated events which affect individual bodies; they are illnesses that affect individuals and relationships of all kinds We are talking about a long-term stressor that is consistent.
-It is difficult on the individual.
+It is difficult for the individual.
 It is difficult on the significant other.
-It can cause some conflict or at the very least a lack of acknowledgement of both side of how difficult it is on both sides.
+It can cause some conflict or at the very least a lack of acknowledgement of both sides of how difficult it is on both sides.